Riley Family Foundation

 Application Success Factors

-While the Riley Family Foundation does not publish formal application guidelines, research reveals several key factors that influence funding decisions:
+Whilst the Riley Family Foundation does not publish formal application guidelines, research reveals several key factors that influence funding decisions:

 4. Demonstrated Impact on Real People: The Rileys conduct site visits and involve their entire family in funding decisions.
-Organizations should be prepared to demonstrate tangible outcomes and facilitate direct engagement with the people being served.
+Organisations should be prepared to demonstrate tangible outcomes and facilitate direct engagement with the people being served.
 The family values seeing firsthand how their support makes a difference.

-5. Transparency and Good Stewardship: Organizations should provide clear, specific funding requests (such as the precise cost of replacing beds, covering annual food costs, or purchasing wheelchair ramps) rather than vague general operating requests.
+5. Transparency and Good Stewardship: Organisations should provide clear, specific funding requests (such as the precise cost of replacing beds, covering annual food costs, or purchasing wheelchair ramps) rather than vague general operating requests.

 Key Takeaways for Grant Writers